 - You meet all the health and character requirements of the de facto visa application process.

-- You haven’t already been refused a visa or had a visa cancelled while in Australia.
+- You haven’t already been refused a visa or had a visa canceled while in Australia.

 The Two Step Application Process